 So if you have a low ratio of clicks to open, it means that people are opening the content and don’t get very far when reading.

 It means that you have a problem related to email content; it can be the design, body content, and the present links.

 If the ratio is high in numbers, it means that you are not satisfied with the CTR, and not enough people are opening the emails in the first place.

 Email bounce rate works as an indicator that tells how many email addresses haven’t been received in the campaign.

-There are different reasons behind why the bounce rate happens.
+There are different reasons why the bounce rate happens.

 For example, it can be due to wrong email address, spam complaints, sender reputation and poor deliverability, contents that get flagged, inbox that is already filled, etc.

-There are two types of bounce rate that you get here, i.e. :
+There are two types of bounce rates that you get here, i.e. :

 - Soft bounces: It’s an email that is not delivered because the inbox is full or has any temporary errors.